65th Tony Awards

-The 65th Annual Tony Awards was held on June 12, 2011 to recognize achievement in Broadway productions during the 2010–2011 season.
-They were held at the Beacon Theatre, ending a fourteen-year tradition of holding the ceremony at Radio City Music Hall.
+The 65th Annual Tony Awards was held on June 12, 2011, to recognize achievement in Broadway productions during the 2010–2011 season.
+The ceremony was held at the Beacon Theatre, ending a fourteen-year tradition of hosting the event at Radio City Music Hall.
 The Awards ceremony was broadcast live on CBS and was hosted by Neil Patrick Harris.
 The award nominations were announced on May 3, 2011.

-The ceremony received extremely positive reviews from critics, with many citing it as a major improvement over the previous year.
+The ceremony received highly positive reviews from critics, with many citing it as a major improvement over the previous year.
 Numerous critics credited host Neil Patrick Harris with the success of the production, with one critic calling him "America's next great awards host."

+Neil Patrick Harris opened the show with a comedic and musical number "Broadway's Not Just for Gays Anymore".
+The song was written by David Javerbaum and Adam Schlesinger.
+Harris and Hugh Jackman performed another comic number, a revised version of "Anything You Can Do (I Can Do Better)," as rival awards-show hosts.
+This was Harris' second time hosting previously in 2009.
+He went on to host again in 2012 and 2013.

+The smash hit musical The Book of Mormon was nominated for 14 Tony Awards winning 9 including the Tony Award's for Best Musical, Best Original Score, and Best Book of a Musical.
+The musical The Scottsboro Boys was nominated for 12 awards winning none.

 Eligibility

-Shows that opened during the 2010–11 Broadway season before April 28, 2011 were eligible.
+Shows that opened during the 2010–11 Broadway season before April 28, 2011, were eligible.
 The category of "Lead Actress in a Musical" has only four nominees.
 According to Tony Award rules, "Because only six actresses are eligible for nomination in the Best Performance by an Actress in a Leading Role in a Musical category, only four of those actors can be nominated."